 Work with IMPACT in 2025-26

-We are looking for organisations that will work with us in 2025-2026.
-These organisations will host one of our IMPACT Demonstrator or Facilitator projects, or take part in one of our IMPACT Networks (each Network is made up of five local groups).
+We are looking for organisations that will work with us in 2025-2026 as part of our IMPACT Networks (each Network is made up of five local groups).
 We call these organisations IMPACT ‘sites’.

 Application information